How to Visit the Lava River Cave

 A metal walkway will take you over the rockpile at the cave entrance

 The stairs lead to a metal walkway lined with railings.
 Once you’re past the fallen rocks, the remainder of the hike will be on a packed dirt floor.
-You’ll want to keep an eye out for unexpected rocks, holes, and ledges, but it is a pretty easy walk.
+You’ll want to keep an eye out for unexpected rocks, holes, and ledges, but it’s a pretty easy walk.
 I expected a more difficult journey than I found.

 You’ll soon leave behind the last of the natural light and continue on a path lit only by your flashlight or headlamps.
 Besides keeping your footing, these lights can help you look for the cave’s wildlife: bats, spiders, and albino millipedes.
 After the safety orientation, I was prepared to see the cave walls covered with fantastic cave creatures.
 The reality is that you will have to look carefully to see any.
 A visitor sees a bat only about once every 6 weeks.
 If you are lucky enough to see one, leave it be and note where it was so you can let a ranger know on your way out.